 If you start a company, chances are you’re going to create a website with an “our team” or similarly named page, featuring smiling faces and bios.
 Pages like this put a human face on the company.
 But is that always a good thing?
 Laurier student Peter Fisher isn’t so sure.

 Fisher is a PhD candidate in Management at the Lazaridis School of Business and Economics, concentrating on Organizational Behaviour and Human Resource Management.
-Recently, the Human Resources Research Institute (HRRI) named the master’s project he completed for his MSc in Management the best in Canada.
+This year, the Human Resources Research Institute (HRRI) named the master’s project he completed for his MSc in Management the best in Canada.
 This marks the fourth time since 2011 that a Laurier student has won the HRRI Best Master's Thesis award.